mit6148-2015/fleek/README.md

 ### Dev

 To start the server, run `mongod` and `npm start`.
 When importing data, run `database/management/importlocal.sh` on your local dev environment or `database/management/importmongolab.sh` for MongoLab.
+After initially cloning this repo, run `git submodule update --init` to clone from our submodules for MathJax and pie-chart.